Ensembl/webvm/README.txt

  sudo ./setup.root.sh

- # Provide Apache httpd
+ # Provide Apache httpd from OS (optional)
  sudo aptitude install apache2-mpm-prefork # Linux
  sudo port -v install apache2 +preforkmpm  # MacPorts - mca's guess

- # or install from tarball, or                # } see branch
- git clone intcvs1:/repos/git/anacode/httpd   # } mca/deskpro
+Then install the config and (large!)
+Perl libraries ./setup.user.sh
+  # this script could use some polish, but I don't expect to use it often

+(Optional) build httpd from tarball cd $WEBDIR rm -rf httpd ln -s ~/my-httpd/ httpd
+  # or otherwise make available
+**** Running under MacOS X
 Note that running on Mac is not (yet) supported and would require chasing out the Ubuntu dependencies.
 Some of these are marked with [X]XX:UBUNTU.

-Then you
-  ./setup.user.sh

 *** What should it do?
 Run for anyone, independent of location, like this